alecpowell18/kube-connect-to-ccloud/confluent-operator/README.md

 # Connect to CCloud
-Using cp-helm charts to deploy a Kafka Connect cluster linked to a Confluent Cloud cluster.
+Using Confluent Operator to deploy a self-managed Kafka Connect cluster linked to Confluent Cloud.

 Last updated: 07-13-20.

-Tested on: Minikube, AKS.
+Tested on: Minikube, Azure Kubernetes (AKS).

 k8s version: 1.16.10

 Contact: apowell@confluent.io

 ## STEPS:
 ## Build Docker image for Kafka Connect source/sink connectors.
-See CONNECT_IMAGE.md for full steps.
+See [these instructions](./docker-image/CONNECT_IMAGE.md) for full steps.
 ### *(You may skip this step if you are able to use one of the connectors packaged inside cp-server-connect-operator)*

 ```